Sierra Mist Trademark Dispute: Understanding Trademark vs Copyright

 Mike Carr (05:09):

 Well, it does happen.
 I mean, we’ve had folks over the years, especially with the larger companies that maybe have gone through some acquisitions.
 So they’ve acquired other companies and their portfolio of brands and not realize the value that that portfolio has.
-And since no one in the company or in the organization is assigned responsibility for products with names that have been discontinued or services that have been acquired and have names, but we’re no longer calling it that thing, they don’t worry about it.
+And since no one in the company or in the organization is assigned responsibility for products with names that have been discontinued or services that have been acquired and have names, but were no longer calling it that thing, they don’t worry about it.

 (05:46):